 Hazing and/or bullying by individuals or student organizations is not permitted or tolerated at The College of Idaho.
-(See Title IX policy for more detailed information)

 HEALTH INSURANCE

 The College of Idaho requires all full-time students to have health insurance.
 A fee for student health insurance is included in fees collected by the Business Office unless the student can show proof of comparable coverage through their parent's policy, a spouse's coverage or through employment.
 Please contact the Business Office if you have questions regarding the fee or your student account balance.
 Please contact Nancy Johnson-Cassulo (njohnsoncassulo@collegeofidaho.edu) if you have questions about how to enroll in coverage, how to waive coverage, or specific questions about the actual coverage.